UniOfGreenwich/ELEE1149_Lectures/content/CICD/cicd.md

 ## Branch Coverage*

-- Fractio of branches (edges) covered by tests
+- Fraction of branches (edges) covered by tests
 - Testing Goal: Every branch should be executed at least once

----

 ## Condition Coverage*